silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 ![](img/send_claims_using_a_custom_rule.png)

 ### Rule 1: Send LDAP Attributes

+This rule makes arbitrary LDAP Attributes available for SAML authentication.
+We surface such parameters as "mail" for use as login, "givenName" and "sn" for identifying the person and "objectGuid" so that we can establish uniqueness of records.

 Click "Add Rule" and select "Send Claims Using a Custom Rule" from the dropdown.
 Add the following rule: